SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/other-configurations-tools/index.md

 ---
 slug: /observability/aws-observability-solution/other-configurations-tools
+title: Other Configurations and Tools
+description: Learn how to update the  AWS Observability Explore hierarchy,  updating existing host metric sources to work with AWS Observability, and how to use the solution with Control Tower accounts.
 ---

-# Other Configurations and Tools

 These topics have information about adding AWS services to the Explore resource hierarchy, updating existing host metric sources to work with the AWS Observability Solution, and how to use the solution with Control Tower accounts.